bhavpullur/bhavpullur/README.md

 # Hello, I am <a  href="https://www.linkedin.com/in/bhavpullur/">Bhavana Pullur</a> <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="50px">

-I'm a 20-year-old frontend developer based in India, with a passion for crafting delightful user experiences.
+I'm a  frontend developer ,in India, with a passion for crafting delightful user experiences.

 ## 🔭 Current Focus

 I'm currently pursuing my degree in India, where I'm dedicated to honing my frontend skills.
 Here's what I'm currently focused on:

-- Developing engaging user interfaces with React and Vue.js.
+- Developing and Learning Next JS.
-- Exploring the world of frontend frameworks like Angular and Bootstrap.
+- Learning Data Structures and Algorithms in Java.
-- Diving into mobile app development with Flutter and Dart.
+- Also loved to work on UI-UX desgingings.
-- Constantly learning and experimenting to improve my craft.
+- Constantly learning and experimenting and exploring new things that come in my way.

 ## My Github Stats
 ![](https://github-readme-stats.vercel.app/api?username=bhavpullur&theme=nightowl&hide_border=true&include_all_commits=false&count_private=false)<br/>